-Since the COVID-19 public health crisis began, Senator Duckworth has led with a wide range of actions to support middle-class working Americans and help our nation better respond to the pandemic, including supporting the Families First Coronavirus Response Act that's now law, refocusing the Trump Administration's efforts on testing and access to tests.
-She also voted for the Coronavirus Aid Relief and Economic Security (CARES) Act, which makes important progress to help Americans address and recover from the COVID-19 pandemic.
+Since the COVID-19 public health crisis began, Senator Duckworth has led with a wide range of actions to support middle-class working Americans and help our nation better respond to the pandemic, including supporting the Families First Coronavirus ResponseAct that's now law, refocusing the Trump Administration's efforts on testing and access to tests.
+She also voted for the Coronavirus Aid Relief and Economic Security (CARES)Act, which makes important progress to help Americans address and recover from the COVID-19 pandemic.
 While not perfect, the bipartisan compromise does put workers and their families-not corporations-first by putting cash directly in the pockets of consumers, greatly expanding emergency unemployment insurance and providing immediate relief for small businesses.
 The CARES Act also includes transparent oversight of bailed-out corporations and additional resources for state and local governments-as well as our hospitals and health centers-that are all on the front lines of this crisis.
+Duckworth supported the supplemental funding bill to provide more money to small businesses, hospitals and health care workers.